CMTA/RuleEngine/doc/technical/general.md

 At deployment, the parameter  `forwarder` inside the contract constructor has to be set  with the defined address of the forwarder.
 Please note that the forwarder can not be changed after deployment.

 Please see the OpenGSN [documentation](https://docs.opengsn.org/contracts/#receiving-a-relayed-call) for more details on what is done to support GSN in the contract.

-## RuleEngine

-### Duplicate rules

-**setRules**

-If one rule is already present, the function is reverted

-**addRule**

-If one rule is already present, the function is reverted

-### Null address

-**setRules**

-The function is reverted if one rule is the zero address

-**addRule**

-The function is reverted if one rule is the zero address

-## Whitelist

-### Null address
-It is possible to add the null address (0x0) to the whitelist.
-It is a requirement from the CMTAT to be able to mint tokens.

-It is not a security problem because OpenZeppelin doesn't authorize the transfer of tokens to the zero address.

-### Duplicate address

-**addAddress**
-If the address already exists, the transaction is reverted to save gas.
-**addAddresses**
-If one of addresses already exist, there is no change for this address.
-The transaction remains valid (no revert).

-### NonExistent Address
-**removeAddress**
-If the address does not exist in the whitelist, the transaction is reverted to save gas.
-**removeAddresses**
-If the address does not exist in the whitelist, there is no change for this address.
-The transaction remains valid (no revert).

-## SanctionList

-No special remarks

 ## Other